 Sounds very good for standard TV and movie watching.
-Although the Yamaha YAS-101's subwoofer is integrated into the body of the sound bar, reviewers say it nevertheless does an admirable job handling low-end sounds, though it won't thump your chest like a solid discrete subwoofer.
+Although the Yamaha YAS-101's subwoofer is integrated into the body of the sound bar, reviewers say it nevertheless does an admirable job handling low-end sounds, though it won't thump your chest like a good-quality discrete subwoofer.
 (The rear of the sound bar includes a sub-out connection if you want to add an external subwoofer.)
-The mid- and high-ranges sound crisp and clear, though the audio begins to struggle at high volumes and when playing music.
+The mid and high ranges sound crisp and clear, though the audio begins to struggle at high volumes and when you're playing music.
 Yamaha's Air Surround Xtreme virtual surround-sound mode does a decent job of simulating a 360-degree listening experience, and its area of effect is fairly large, especially for a budget sound bar.
 However, like most simulated surround-sound solutions, it's not particularly accurate.

 The design is sleek and straightforward, but simple.
 Experts find the thin black bar attractive, and since the subwoofer is built directly into the sound bar, you don't have to worry about setting up additional devices.
-On the downside, there aren't many connectivity options; the inputs are limited to a single coaxial and a pair of optical digital audio inputs, and there is no way to connect a wireless device via Bluetooth and AirPlay.
+Connectivity includes one coaxial digital audio input and two optical ones.
+There's no support for Bluetooth or AirPlay.

 Features are few, but potent.
 The Yamaha YAS-101 lacks most of the bells and whistles found on pricier sound bars, but the ones that it has are very useful.
 An automatic calibration function takes the hassle out of making your sound bar sound its best, while an infrared emitter on the rear of the unit passes IR signals along to your TV (or other devices) if the sound bar is blocking its sensor.
-Various sound modes level out volume levels, clarify dialog and more.
-Dolby Digital and DTS decoders are also on board, but not the more advanced Blu-ray-friendly HD versions.
+Various sound modes even out volume levels, clarify dialogue and more.
+Dolby Digital and DTS decoders are also on board.

 Review: Yamaha YAS-101 Review, Matthew Moskovciak and Steve Guttenberg, Jan.
 25, 2012